thaddavis/crewai_and_agentops_script/video_script/2/4_import_openai_key.md

 First we have to sign up on OpenAI's platform: `https://platform.openai.com/`

-OpenAI pricing model is usage-based like a gas station.
+OpenAI pricing is usage-based like a gas station.
 So you might need to add a couple dollars of credits to your account.

-If you've never used OpenAI's platform, I'd suggest adding the minimum amount allowed as that should be more than enough for what we're doing here
+If you've never used OpenAI's platform, I'd suggest adding the minimum amount allowed as that should be more than enough for what we're doing

-You can add more credits later as needed
+You can always add more credits later if needed

 `https://platform.openai.com/api-keys`